maplight/votersedge-voting-info/voting-info/states/ca/election-authorities/4-butte-county-registrar-of-voters/all-elections/en/ways-to-vote/return-ballot-drop-box.md

 **Drop it off** at any secure Ballot Drop Box from **Tuesday, October 6**, through **Election Day, Tuesday, November 3**.

-- No postage is required at Ballot Drop Boxes.
+- No postage is required on your return envelope.

 - Certain Drop Boxes will be accessible 24 hours a day.